 If you don’t already have a mortgage and are currently looking to buy, you may want to consider getting pre-approved for a 5-year mortgage.
 Pre-approval guarantees today’s fixed interest rates for 120 days.

 In addition, it’s important to understand how the new stress test rules will impact you when trying to get approved for a new mortgage.
-Tougher new rules on mortgages have already taken effect as of January 1st, 2018, and could impact how much of a loan you’ll be able to afford and get approved for.
-Even if you put as much as a 20% down payment, you’ll be subject to the new stress test rules.
+Mortgage rules change based on economic conditions, some changes are small while others are big enough to impact how much of a loan you’ll be able to afford and get approved for.

 Click here to learn about the new Mortgage Stress Test and how you can perform your own.